octobercms/docs/database-model.md

     class Message extends Model
     {
         /**
-         * The primary key for the model in not an integer.
+         * The primary key for the model is not an integer.
          *
          * @var bool
          */